ktodoran/README-Generator/Develop/generated/generatedREADMEFile.md

-# README-Generator
+# README Generator

   ## Description
-  I am creating a Node.js application that will ask a user a series of questions to generate a clean, and organized README file for a project they are working on
+  Created a unique application using the Node.js packaging to create a clean, and orgainzed READM gernator for a project that a Developer is working on

   ## Table of Contents
   * [Installation](#installation)